Schumanniophyton: Possible entheogen

+[translated from the French of Auguste Chevalier]The aqueous extract of Schumanniophyton magnificum demonstrated aphrodisiac effects in an in vivo study.
+Specifically, the extract significantly increased mount, ejaculation, and intromission frequencies in male rats compared to a control group.
+It also significantly doubled serum testosterone levels (2.15 ± 0.70 ng/ml).
+UHPLC/MS analysis of the extract identified seven major compounds, including Schumanniofioside A, Noreugenin, and Rohitukine, which possess antioxidant and antibacterial properties.
+Additionally, the extract significantly increased penile nitric oxide levels (P < 0.05).
+These effects were comparable to those observed with sildenafil citrate, suggesting S. magnificum extract may be a potential alternative for managing erectile dysfunction.
+This study provides the first scientific investigation into the folkloric use of S. magnificum as an aphrodisiac by the "Baka" Pygmies of Cameroon.

 Chemistry

 Analyses of Schumanniophyton magnificum have yielded a variety of chromone alkaloids, including schummaniophytine, isoschummaniophytine, N-methyl schummaniophytine, schumaginine, and schumannificine, as well as the related bases trigonelline, rohitukine, and the chromone noreugenin.
 The n-butanol extract of the root bark of the Cameroonian species has also been shown to contain new chromone glycosides and schummaniofioside A and B.